 This course requires a lab fee.
+This course and the related lecture course must be taken together.
 1 Credit.

 Biology 124.
 Introductory Biology for Nursing Students.

 Introductory biology course for students accepted into the nursing program.
 The course provides an introduction to cell biology focusing on the structure and function of the plasma membrane and cellular organelles, the fundamentals of Mendelian and non-Mendelian inheritance, and the structure and function of the genetic material DNA, with an emphasis on the genetic code and how it is expressed into RNA and protein.